Emergence of quantum dynamics from chaos: The case of prequantum cat maps: Introduction

-Quantum cat maps are toy models that have been extensively used to explore various topics in quantum chaos \cite{Zel87, DE93, BouDB96, FauNonDB03}.
-A question that arises is whether the prequantum transfer operator approach can shed light on the semiclassical behaviour of the eigenstates of the quantum dynamics, which has been the central problem in the study of quantum cat maps.
-As a result, another objective of this paper is to give a concrete realization of all the prequantum cat maps.
-Part of it is done in the previous work \cite{zelditch} on Toeplitz quantization, but only a special subgroup is explicitly prequantized.
-By being as explicit as possible in our constructions, we hope to set the ground for further investigation.
+Quantum cat maps are toy models often used to study quantum chaos \cite{zelditch87, degli-esposti93, bouzouina96, faure03}.
+A natural question is whether the prequantum approach can shed light on the semiclassical behaviour of the eigenstates of the quantum dynamics, which is the central problem in the study of quantum cat maps.
+Accordingly, another objective of this paper is to provide a concrete realization of all prequantum cat maps.
+Part of this was done in the earlier work \cite{zelditch97} on Toeplitz quantization, but only a special subgroup was explicitly prequantized.